torvalds/linux/Documentation/input/devices/appletouch.rst

 :Copyright: |copy| 2005 Stelian Pop <stelian@popies.net>

-appletouch is a Linux kernel driver for the USB touchpad found on post February 2005 and October 2005 Apple Aluminium Powerbooks.
+appletouch is a GNU/Linux kernel driver for the USB touchpad found on post February 2005 and October 2005 Apple Aluminium Powerbooks.

 This driver is derived from Johannes Berg's appletrackpad driver [#f1]_,